New Relationships and ADHD/ODD - Survival Story

 Despite good intentions, intestinal fortitude, full disclosure and many, many warnings, my son's new step-father was not prepared for the daily manifestations of ADHD/ODD.
 Nor was he ready to render constant reminders, chastisements and consequences.

 Even though he had been told many times, and had witnessed, to a certain extent, what it was like to live with a child with these disabilities, he still harbored the idea that once the child had been disciplined for a certain action, that action would no longer recur, or if it did happen again, it would be short lived.
-Unfortunately, that is not what happens with an ADHD/ODD child.
+Unfortunately, that is not what happens with a child with AD/HD.

 Unless you have lived with the symptoms and effects of ADHD/ODD, literally nothing can prepare you for it.
 Imagine waking up the morning after a particularly difficult day and having the love of your life suddenly tell you that he can't stand your kid.
 Now what do you do?